Scheduled MonumentsEnglandRed Mount Chapel, The Walk

 What is Red Mount Chapel, The Walk?

-Red Mount Chapel is a late medieval brick structure located on The Walk in King's Lynn, Norfolk, dating to the early fifteenth century.
+Red Mount Chapel is a fifteenth-century brick structure situated on The Walk in King's Lynn, Norfolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003691.

 Who is responsible for protecting Red Mount Chapel, The Walk?